nikhilogic/ngNGrid/README.md

 ## This is an extensible and customizable grid control built in angular js.

 ### Interactive Demo/Designer:
-You can customize and play around with the grid here [here](https://nikhilogic.github.io/) In this demo, you can design the grid on the fly and download the column initialization code.
+You can customize and play around with the grid [here](https://nikhilogic.github.io/) In this demo, you can design the grid on the fly and download the column initialization code.

 ### Download :